mezorian/DateTime-/README.md

 - [ ] add or subtract DateTimePP objects
 - [ ] add operators + - += -=

-## v1.4.0 weekday calculation
+## v1.4.0 weekday / calenderweek calculation
+- [ ] get calenderweek by date
 - [ ] get weekday by date

+## v2.0.0 negative unix time, extended days between dates
+- [ ] support negative unix times
+- [ ] check for which numbers numberOfDaysBetweenTwoDates and other functions run into datatype-out-of-range-problems
+- [ ] either solve the out range problems or throw exceptions in these cases

-## v2.0.0 more test-cases ensuring typical pitfalls of date-time-calculation
+## v2.1.0 more test-cases ensuring typical pitfalls of date-time-calculation
 - [ ] ensure winter time works
 - [ ] ensure leap year works
 - [ ] making all functions non-gregorian-time-save